From Portland to Crater Lake: 5 Best Ways to Get There

 2. From Portland to Crater Lake by Train

-Another option to get to Crater Lake from Portland is by train.
+A scenic train ride provides another option to get to Crater Lake from Portland.
 The Coast Starlight train extends the entire length of the country between Seattle and Los Angeles.
 This Amtrak route includes stops in Portland and Klamath Falls.
 From Klamath Falls, passengers take the Klamath Shuttle to the Rim Village.

 This cross-country train features a dining car and a Sightseer Lounge.
 Sleeper cars are also available.
 The train ride takes over seven hours to reach Klamath Falls from Portland.
 The entire journey to Crater Lake takes over 20 hours, however, with an overnight layover in Klamath Falls to catch the shuttle the next morning.
 One-way tickets between Portland and Klamath Falls are approximately $60.